discord-samba/localization/_guides/writing_localization_files.md

 In the example above, `EXAMPLE_5` will return `'foo\nbaz'`, whereas `EXAMPLE_6` will return `'foo\n \nbaz'`.
 The empty line can, however, be preserved if the value of the optional argument is an empty string (`''`).

-### Forward Templates
+### Include Templates
 > Syntax: {% raw %}`{{> resource_name }}`{% endraw %}

-Forward Templates provide an easy way for a localization resource to embed another localization resource.
+Include Templates provide an easy way for a localization resource to embed another localization resource.

 {% raw %}
 ```